-The analysis of transactions shown in the above screen reveals a potential audit risk, as a suspense account has been used for all four transactions in account 11010.
+Returning to the earlier screen (for account 11010 Motor Vehicles 1, 'Asset Transactions') the analysis of transactions reveals a potential audit risk, as a suspense account has been used for all four transactions in account 11010.
 They have been entered on four different dates in the year.